Reliever inhalers in brief

 When to take your reliever inhaler

-Your reliever inhaler is not like your preventer inhaler – you don’t need to take it every day.
-Instead you use it only when you need to get your asthma back under control when you’re having symptoms, or an asthma attack.
+You use your reliever inhaler when you need to get your asthma back under control when you’re having symptoms, or an asthma attack.
 Use your reliever inhaler as soon as you notice asthma symptoms.
 Your written asthma action plan will remind you what symptoms to look out for and when you need to use your reliever inhaler.

 If your asthma is triggered by exercise you might have been told to take your reliever inhaler 15–20 minutes before you start exercising to prevent symptoms coming on.
 But if you’re doing this often it’s worth reviewing your asthma with your GP or asthma nurse because asthma symptoms brought on by any kind of exercise can be a sign that your asthma is not being well managed.

 If you find that you need to take your reliever more often – more than three times a week - or that you need more puffs of your reliever to feel better, it’s a sign that your asthma isn’t well-managed so it’s really important to see your GP or asthma nurse to review your asthma treatments.
 Your written asthma action plan is a great way to keep an eye on asthma symptoms and how often you’re using your reliever inhaler to relieve them.

 Get the best from your reliever inhaler